 The Hubster would ask me the same thing, and truth be told - I could never figure it out.

 I used to be a dancer and figure skater when I was younger, so I was very light on my feet.
 Now?
 I fall UP the stairs and can't walk and chew gum at the same time.
 In fact, I no longer wear high heel shoes, I would rather wear flats!
 I am really clumsy now.

-The Big Bruises that the coworker was talking about?
+The big bruises that the coworker was talking about?
 I think it came from trying to swing my small suitcase off the conveyor belt before the cranky TSA agent yelled at me for taking too long.
 I remember my bag hitting my legs pretty hard.
 Even though I held pressure on the spot, I knew I was going to get a big bruise.

-What's the connection between asthma and bruising?
+The connection between asthma and bruising

 I remember hearing that inhaled corticosteroids can cause bruising, so I looked it up.
 I found several scientific studies that talked about asthma and skin bruises.
 Most studies said that people taking inhaled corticosteroids (ICS), had more skin bruising than people they studied who didn't have asthma and take ICS.

 Like any medicine, you have to weigh the pros and cons.
 What do you worry about most?
 Breathing or bruises?

 Corticosteroids are an important part of asthma treatment plans because it reduces swelling in the airways.
 If you have swelling in your lungs, and then get a cold on top of it, it can be a recipe for disaster!